 I didn’t think of this recipe, I cribbed it from this book, but good luck finding that book unless you are in Rarotonga, Cook Islands.
-Or perhaps you have a mum who went there and randomly bought it for you for as a present.
-Hum?
+Or perhaps you have a mum who went there and randomly bought it for you.

-In the loaf I baked, I doubled up on all the quantities (because I had a large bottle of Chinese beer) and baked the bread on the BBQ.
+In the loaf I baked, I doubled up on all the quantities (because I had a large bottle of Chinese beer – a story for another).
+I also baked the bread on the BBQ, because I live in New Zealand.
 I think that warrants *a forked recipe (hum, github for recipes)?
-A The most important bit I reckon (my 1% contribution) is to shield the base of the baking tray from the direct flame of the barbeque.

 - 2 bottles regular (330ml) beer.
 Or a large bottle of Chinese Pearl River if you randomly happen to have one.